Did I do that? Blame as a means to identify controlled effects in reinforcement learning: Related work

 \textbf{Causality in deep reinforcement learning:} Causality is central to humans; we think in terms of cause-effect.
-A similar method was proposed in \citet{chattopadhyay2019}, where they use causal attribution methods to analyzed the effect of inputs on a neural network's outputs via causal attribution.
-Recent work has introduced causality into deep reinforcement learning \citep{Foerster_2018, Buesing2018,Jaques2018,Dasgupta2019,Goyal2019,FeiFei2019, Madumal2020} showing that this is a promising avenue for the training of agents. \citet{corcoll2020disentangling} proposed an attribution method to learn temporal abstractions for object-centric hierarchical RL. \citet{Bellemare2012InvestigatingCA} compute controllable aspects of the environment.
-Their method generates a mask with all possible controllable areas of an image and uses it as part of the policy's input.
-In this work, we instead identify controlled effects using causal concepts of normality and blame.
+A similar method to Blame was proposed in \citet{chattopadhyay2019}, where they use causal attribution methods to analyzed the effect of inputs on a neural network's outputs.
+Recent work has introduced causality into deep reinforcement learning \citep{Foerster_2018, Buesing2018,Jaques2018,Dasgupta2019,Goyal2019,FeiFei2019, Madumal2020} showing that this is a promising avenue for the training of agents. \citet{corcoll2020disentangling} proposed an attribution method to learn temporal abstractions for object-centric hierarchical RL. \citet{Bellemare2012InvestigatingCA} compute controllable aspects of the environment by generating a mask with all possible controllable areas of an image and uses it as part of the policy's input.
+In this work, we identify the controlled effects of individual actions using causal concepts of normality and blame.